Fiera di Bologna: 20th century

 Trade fairs of national significance were held more constantly starting from 1927, the year in which the "Littoriale" football stadium, now Renato Dall'Ara Memorial Stadium, was built by the Fascist regime, with expositions taking place inside the stadium on a regular basis.

 After WW2, in 1947, the local chamber of commerce set up the Ente Autonomo delle Fiere di Bologna; however, it didn't have a fixed location yet, but trade fairs were held between Montagnola park and Palazzo del Podestà.

 In 1961 EAF launched a contest in order to select a project for a first block of permanent pavillons.
 The winning project was that of architects Leonardo Benevolo, Tommaso Giuralongo and Carlo Melogran; works began in 1964 and the following year the 29th Fair of Bologna, inaugurated by the then Prime Minister Aldo Moro, was the first to be held in a permanent venue.

-At the end of the 1960s the city authorities, worried by massive gentrification and suburbanisation, asked Japanese archistar Kenzo Tange to sketch a master plan for a new town north of Bologna; however, the project that came out in 1970 was evaluated as way too much ambitious and expensive.
+At the end of the 1960s the city authorities, worried by massive gentrification and suburbanisation, asked Japanese starchitect Kenzo Tange to sketch a master plan for a new town north of Bologna; however, the project that came out in 1970 was evaluated as way too much ambitious and expensive.
 Eventually the city council, in spite of vetoing Tange's master plan, decided to keep his project for a new exhibition centre and business district.
 At the end of 1978 the construction of a tower block and several diverse buildings and structures started.
 In 1985 the headquarters of the regional government of Emilia-Romagna moved in the new district.